Three types of neurone

 3. Relay neurones (also called interneurons) – between sensory and motor neurones

-Relay neurons carry messages around the CNS and connect between sensory neurones and motor neurones.
+Relay neurons carry messages around the CNS (Central Nervous System) and connect between sensory neurones and motor neurones.

 A relay (relay neurone) runner ran between Sensory Man (sensory neurone) and the motor (motor neurone).